fhiso/legacy-format/serialisation.md

 multiple *characters* of *whitespace* following the *tag* on a *line* whose *payload* is a *string*, the second and subsequent *whitespace* *characters* can be parsed by the `S` production or the `String` production.
-Applications *should* resolve this ambiguity by matching the `S` production to the shortest possible non-empty sequence of *whitespace* so that any additional *whitespace* is considered to be part of the *payload*.
+Applications are *recommended* to resolve this ambiguity by matching the `S` production to the shortest possible non-empty sequence of *whitespace* so that any additional *whitespace* is considered to be part of the *payload*.

 {.note ...} This ambiguity is inherited from [GEDCOM 5.5.1].
 On the one